-Based on their extensive research, the Committee selected and refined an allocation model during spring 2005 (125).
-The Chief Financial Officer presented the proposed model to the District Shared Governance Council in May 2005 and consensus to adopt the model was reached (126).
+Based on their extensive research, the committee selected and refined an allocation model during spring of 2005 (Ref.
+31).
+The chief financial officer presented the proposed model to the District Shared Governance Council in May 2005 and consensus to adopt the model was reached (Ref.
+32).

-The College Finance Officer's presentation included examples of the model populated with sample data to illustrate how the Colleges might be affected in years in which resources were allocated or in years in which resources were cut across the District (127).
-To solicit feedback about the model District-wide, the Committee prepared an online survey (128).
-Feedback from the dialogues with the constituencies was documented, considered, and, where appropriate, implemented into the model (129).
+The presentation of the College Finance Officer included examples of the model populated with sample data to illustrate how colleges might be affected in years where resources were allocated or in years where resources were cut across the district (Ref.
+33).
+To solicit feedback about the model district-wide, the committee prepared an on-line survey (Ref.
+34, 35).
+Feedback from the dialogues with the constituencies was documented, considered, and, where appropriate, implemented into the model (Ref.
+36).

-The District implemented the new resource allocation model for the 2006-07 budget year.
-Site allocations were made available mid-March 2006 for the 2006-07 budget planning process (130).
+The district implemented the new resource allocation model for the 2006-2007 budget year.
+Site allocations were made available mid-March 2006 for the 2006-2007 budget planning process (Ref.
+38).

-IV.B.3.d.
 The district/system effectively controls its expenditures.

-Audits for the last several years have produced no adverse financial findings and the District has consistently had a positive ending balance.
-District bond ratings are the highest for community colleges in the state at "Aa1" (Moody's) and "AA" (Standard and Poor's).
+Audits for the last several years have produced no adverse financial findings and the district has consistently had a positive ending balance.
+The district's bond ratings are the highest ratings for community colleges in the state at "Aa1" (Moody's) and "AA" (Standard and Poor's).
 Finally, financial control mechanisms include systematic and procedural controls to monitor expenditures and help produce reasonable and balanced budgets.

-The Chancellor has overall responsibility for the management of the District budget.
-The Chief Financial Officer is responsible for the general management of the budget, budget controls, and the accounting programs.
-The President of each College is responsible for operating the College within the limitations placed by the budget.
-College administrative responsibilities include adherence to guidelines established by the District Administrative Services Office, compliance with deadlines, and adherence to generally accepted accounting principles.
+The chancellor has overall responsibility for the management of the district's budget.
+The chief financial officer is responsible for the general management of the budget, budget controls, and the accounting programs of the district.
+The president of each college is responsible for operating the college within the limitations placed by the budget.
+College administrative responsibilities include adherence to guidelines established by the District Administrative Services Office; compliance with deadlines; and adherence to generally accepted accounting principles.

-Systematic and procedural controls at the District and College levels help produce reasonable and balanced budgets, prevent over-spending, and reinforce accountability from budget managers.
-As an educational institution, the District uses governmental accounting with emphasis on the uses of resources to attain the institution's objectives.
-With specific fund numbers for each source, funds are tracked to account for revenue and expenditures.
+Systematic and procedural controls at the district and college levels help produce reasonable and balanced budgets, prevent over-spending and reinforce accountability from budget managers.
+As an educational institution, the district uses governmental accounting with emphasis on the uses of resources to attain the institution's objectives.

+With specific fund numbers for each source of funds, funds are tracked to account for revenue and expenditures.

-Annual audits for the last several years reveal that the District consistently has a positive ending balance and has no adverse financial findings (131).
+The district meets this standard.
+Annual audits for the last several years reveal that the district consistently has a positive ending balance and has no adverse financial findings (Ref.
+39).
 Additionally, in November 2001 and again in November 2005, voters in San Mateo County approved bond measures totaling \$675,000,000.
-The District's Aa1 and AA ratings on these bonds (132) are based on the ratings companies' evaluation of the underlying financial condition of the District.
-Sound bond ratings are important to the District as they are reflected in lower municipal bond insurance costs and bond pricing that is more favorable to the taxpayers and the District.
+The district's Aa1 and AA ratings on these bonds (Ref.
+40) are based on the ratings companies' evaluation of the underlying financial condition of the district.
+Sound bond ratings are important to the district as they are reflected in lower municipal bond insurance costs and bond pricing that is more favorable to the taxpayers and the district.

 Public monies used for capital construction are subject to a variety of stringent state accounting and reporting requirements.
 Some of the regulations specify that the project funds be kept in the Capital Construction Fund.
 The Facilities Planning and Operations department coordinates the project and maintains required files.
-With passage of two bond measures and an extensive Capital Improvement Program underway, management and control of the Capital Construction Fund is especially critical.
-A Grand Jury Report, issued in June 2005, focuses on the District's effectiveness in this regard (133).
+With passage of two bond measures and an extensive capital improvement program underway, management and control of the Capital Construction Fund is especially critical.
+A Grand Jury Report, issued in June 2005, focuses on the district's effectiveness in this regard (Ref.
+41).
 In the report, titled "School Construction Management in San Mateo County," the Grand Jury found that: